Certora/Documentation/docs/gambit/mutation-verifier.md

 # Certora Solidity Mutation Tester

-This project is a mutation tester which checks that variants of the original solidity program do not pass the specification.
+This is a mutation tester which checks that variants of the original solidity program do not pass the specification.
 If a mutated program passes the specification, it may indicate that the specification is vacuous or not rigorous enough.

-# Running the Mutation Tester
+## Running the Mutation Tester

 - Example:
 ```